Neytrinoo/mohican/README.md

 # Welcome to mohican

 ## What's mohican?
-Mohican is a free, open-source web server made for UNIX systems.
+Mohican is a free, open-source web server made for Linux systems.

 Features:
 * Mohican can process http requests.